stickies-v/bitcoin-devwiki/Fuzz-Trophies-(vulnerabilities).md

 * `dynamic` means the vuln was triggered by none of the fuzz inputs in qa-assets, but can be found with an existing fuzz target and enough CPU time
 * `mod` means the vuln was triggered by a fuzz target that isn't publicly available or a fuzz target that is locally modified.

+The remaining columns follow the definitions from https://en.bitcoin.it/wiki/Common_Vulnerabilities_and_Exposures

 | Unique ID           | Discovery | Severity | Attack is... | Flaw                  |
 |---------------------|-----------|----------|--------------|-----------------------|